cryptonymous9/CARO-An-Empathetic-chatbot/README.md

-# CARO: An Empathetic Health chatbot
+# CARO: An Empathetic Health Conversatinoal chatbot

 CARO is an empathetic Health conversatinoal chatbot focussed on peple with major depression.